TheDirector23/BitCampClock/README.md

 # BitCampClock
 This is my clock for the Week 0 prompt in BitCamp.
+Check it out!